Have you ever felt that your computer feels a little draggy? I've felt it

 They are expensive (Obviously) but they are worth it.
 If your system has a

-M.2 Slot, then I strongly recommend you to use a M.2 Drive.
+M.2 Slot, then I strongly recommend you use a M.2 Drive.

-If you have a SSD yet your system is lazy enough then probably you need to
+If you have an SSD yet your system is lazy enough then probably you need to

 increase free space.
 SSDs need to have a goofy amount of free space to work